Dear AuPair.com community,

 Don’t panic: viruses like panic, don’t feed them!

-If you have been to the contaged areas, stay at home for 14 days.
+If you have travelled abroad recently, stay at home for 14 days.
 It’s just a means to prevent the eventual diffusion of the virus.
 It’s time to check all the series on your Netflix list, 14 days can go very fast.

 To read more about the protective measures click here